zymosisus/unkleDrewMinecraftServer/readme.md

 - Docker Desktop

 ## Setup

+### EULA
+Agree to the Minecraft Server EULA in /src/eula

 ### Creating a Volume Drive:
 (Need to add some information here about creating a volume?)